 3-time Pac-10 All Academic award winner, graduated with a 3.47 G.P.A

 Upon graduation I took a head varsity coaching job at Florence High School in Florence, Arizona.
-During my first season coaching, I learned valuable lessons on player, personal development, and mental development of youth athletes and thought that I had started my career as a high school coach.
+During my first season coaching, I learned valuable lessons on player, personal, and mental development of youth athletes.
+I thought that this was it.
+I was going to start my career as a basketball coach and this would be my future for the next 60 years (yes I planned on coaching until I died).
 After just one season, I had an itch to play basketball again and chase down one of my dreams of playing professional basketball.
 It was a hard spot to be in as I had taken one year off from playing and my college stats were not eye catching for teams and agents alike.
 I could not get an agent to give me a call back, I guess a slow guard or undersized forward who averaged 3 points per game in college was not on the top of there list.
 I finally accepted an invitation by one of my former ASU teammates to a Free Agent Camp at an international scouting event in Las Vegas, NV.
 The forward that was suppose to attend could no longer show up and they were desperate for another body.
 My ex teammate set it up and I headed to Las Vegas to give playing basketball another attempt.
-While in Vegas we played five games against high level competition and and in those give 5 games I averaged 18 points and 10 rebounds, shooting over 55 percent from the three point line.
+While in Vegas we played five games against high level competition and and in those 5 games I averaged 18 points and 10 rebounds, shooting over 55 percent from the three point line.
 A career shift was about to happen, unintentionally, but again one that would prove to play a vital role in my development as a person.
 Agents started to call and my journey to play professional basketball started.
 I signed with an agent and with a heavy heart I said goodbye to my high school team and I continued chasing my own dream of playing basketball professionally.
 I spent the next five years playing professional basketball internationally in places such as Argentina, Australia, Japan, Mexico, Venezuela, Kuwait, Israel, and South Korea.
 The experience traveling the world was one that only the gift of basketball could have provided me.
 The game of basketball had provided me with a career doing what I loved while allowing me to travel the world and not only learn, but participate in some amazing cultures.
 During this time I had the most amazing blessings that any man could ask for.
 I was blessed with the birth of my two amazingly awesome children – Elijah Jayce Allen and Kennedy Charlize Allen.
 Kennedy and Elijah are both miracles as I was told that my chance of having children was reduced and possibly unattainable due to the chemo and the radiation.
 Always wanting to have a family, this was something that had put a great deal of pain in my heart.
-Being there for my kids and providing them the opportunity to travel the world and watch me to what I love was blessing that once again basketball provided me.

 ARTICLES IN NEWSPAPER: